|

 Medication

 Many patients with BPD are prescribed medication.
 Medication can improve the balance of mood.
 Although there are no medications specifically formulated to treat BPD, there are medications that can reduce symptoms and improve how patients feel and function as a result of symptom relief.
-Common medications prescribed to patients with BPD include antidepressants, antipsychotics, and mood stabilizing drugs.
+Common medications prescribed to patients with BPD include antidepressants, antipsychotics, and mood-stabilizing drugs.

-Your psychiatrist will prescribe medications based on your symptoms and by taking into consideration any other health conditions you may have, your medical history, and other medications you may be taking.
-Some drugs such as antidepressants may take time to build up in your system, so you might not experience noticeable symptom relief in some cases for a few weeks.
+Your psychiatrist will prescribe medications based on your symptoms, and by taking into consideration any other health conditions you may have, your medical history, and other medications, you may be taking.
+Some drugs, such as antidepressants, may take time to build up in your system, so you might not experience noticeable symptom relief in some cases for a few weeks.

 Professional Support Is Available

-About 1.4% of adults in United States have a borderline personality disorder.
+About 1.4% of adults in the United States have a borderline personality disorder.
 If you or someone you love is struggling with BPD and a fear of abandonment, you don’t need to go it alone.

 At FHE Health, our experienced team can support you through a comprehensive treatment program designed to address the unique needs of each person.
-With the right support and therapy, people with a borderline personality disorder can live healthy, fulfilled lives.
+With the right support and therapy, people with borderline personality disorder can live healthy, fulfilled lives.